h6y3/neovim_zettelkasten_ai/README.md

 - **Auto-suggestion**: Shows existing markdown files when typing `[[` or `[](`
 - **Snippet Support**: Use Tab to navigate through link placeholders
 - **Smart Completion**: Context-aware completion that only activates in markdown files
+- **Path Intelligence**: Shows both file names and relative paths in completion menu

 ### Key mappings and shortcuts:

 - `;l`: Insert a standard markdown link `[]()`
 - `;w`: Insert a wiki-style link `[[]]`
 - `<C-Space>`: Trigger completion manually
+- `<C-n>`, `<C-p>`: Navigate through completion menu
+- `<Tab>`, `<S-Tab>`: Navigate through snippet placeholders
 - When typing `[[` or `[](`, completion menu appears automatically

 ## Backlinks System

-A powerful backlink system to track references between markdown files:
+A dynamic backlink system to find references between markdown files:

-- **Backlink Search**: Find all references to the current file
+- **Backlink Search**: Find all references to the current file using Telescope
-- **Automatic Sections**: Templates include a backlinks section
+- **Template Integration**: Templates include a backlinks section
-- **Link Maintenance**: Automatically update links on file save
+- **Automatic File Saving**: Files are automatically saved when navigating between them

 ### Key mappings:

 - `<leader>bl`: Search for all references to the current file
-- `:UpdateLinks`: Manually update all links in the current file
-- `:UpdateBacklinks`: Update the backlinks section in the current file
+- `:set autowriteall`: Automatically enabled for markdown files to ensure changes are saved when navigating

 ## NERDTree (File Explorer)